Kelvinskell/ecs-app/README.md

 # ecs-app
 This project uses terraform to automate the deployment of a containerized application to Amazon Elastic Container Service (ECS).

+This is a terraform project that automates the provisioning of all necessary infrastructure required  - and automatically deploys a containerized python aplication to Amazon Elastic Container Service (AWS ECS).

 ## How to use
 - Clone the repository.